 If you have adopted a method of accounting for depreciation for property, you cannot change the method by filing an amended return.
-You have adopted a method of accounting for depreciation if you did not deduct the correct amount of depreciation for the property on two or more consecutively filed tax returns.
+You have adopted a method of accounting if you deducted an incorrect amount of depreciation for the property on two or more consecutively filed tax returns.